ebaauw/homebridge-rpi/README.md

 - Does _not_ require any C components;
 - Does _not_ require `root` privilege.

-### Work in Progress
-Note that this plugin is still under development.
-Todo:
-- Configurable timeout settings for debouncing input, button double press and long press;
-- Support NeoPixel LEDs.

-Sometimes, Homebridge RPi doesn't properly close the `pigpiod` file handles.
-This can result in an `FO (104): error no handle available (-24)` error.
-Use `rpi -H xx.xx.xx.xx closeHandles` to force-close the stale handles.

 ### Prerequisites
 Homebridge RPi connects (locally or remotely) to the [`pigpiod`](http://abyz.me.uk/rpi/pigpio/pigpiod.html) daemon